 Hi, this is Di Zhu.
 Welcome to my website!

-I am an Assistant Professor in GIScience at the Department of Geography, Environment and Society (GES), University of Minnesota, Twin Cities (UMN) since 2020.
+I am an Assistant Professor of Geographic Information Science (GIScience) in the Department of Geography, Environment and Society (GES), University of Minnesota, Twin Cities (UMN), and the director of Geospatial Data Intelligence (GeoDI) Lab.

-I hold a PhD in Cartology and GIScience from Peking University (PKU) in Jun.
-2020.
-I have a B.S. in Geographic Information Systems and a dual B.S. in Economics both from PKU.
+I have a PhD in Cartology and GIScience from Peking University (PKU), a B.S. in Geographic Information Systems, and a B.Ec. in Economics also from PKU.
+My research focuses on GIScience, Geospatial Artificial Intelligence (GeoAI), Spatial Networks, Human-Environment Interactions, and Urban Complexities.

-During 2014 - 2020, I was a research assistant at the Spatial-temporal Social Sensing (S3) Lab, PKU.
-I have also worked as a visiting lecturer/researcher at SpaceTimeLab, University College London (UCL) between 2018 -2019.
+Before becoming a faculty, I was a graduate research assistant at the Spatial-temporal Social Sensing (S3) Lab, PKU.
+I was also a visiting researcher at SpaceTimeLab, Department of Civil, Environmental, and Geomatic Engineering, University College London (UCL), between 2018 -2019.

 Contact